sariug/E57Viewer/README.md

 ![Example view](example.jpeg)

 A quick E57 reader implementation for inspecting the data and visualizing the structered scans as well as images.
+One can see point colors, intensities and invalid points.

 I prepared this small code really quickly to test out some E57 functionality and to understand the file type better.
 There are possible many bugs.